- Current Projects

 The planned neighborhood that emerges from this process will address Mariposa County’s housing imbalance, gain new access encroachments to SR-49N, and establish an internal network of complete streets that support multi-modal transportation behavior and reduce greenhouse gas emissions.
 By coordinating a diverse mix of land use types, including residential, employment, shopping, and recreation, with the Parkway, the Special Plan will result in a new community that contributes to the town and county’s economy, vibrancy, and resiliency.

 The Special Plan process kicked off in early 2022 and is anticipated to be completed in 2024.
-Click on this link to learn more and to share your initial thoughts on the project!

 Contact Mikey Goralnik, PLA, AICP with any questions.